Walkers End Monster Munch Debate & Confirm Shape Of Crisps

-The row over whether the crisps are shaped like claws, feet or whole monsters is over.
+The row over whether the crisps are shaped like claws, feet or whole monsters has come around again.

-A heated debate took over the Internet this week, and it had absolutely nothing to do with Donald Trump or waterworks gate.
+It's that time of the year again, where someone revives the age-old Monster Munch debate.

-It all began when one Monster Munch enthusiast, Danny Mcfarlane, suggested the crisps weren't meant to be shaped like claws, but were actually whole monsters standing upright.
+Earlier this month, rumours began spreading that the famous crisps weren't meant to be shaped like claws, but were actually whole monsters standing upright.

-Naturally, people in no way over-reacted to the news at all, taking to Twitter to assert their lives were pretty much over or at least forever changed by it.

 LIFE CHANGED. #WTF #MonsterMunch https://t.co/WyoZHMUUej— Georgie Bentinck (@Georgie__B) January 13, 2017

+However, die-hard Monster Munch fans need not worry about their childhood's being over.

-However, according to Chronicle Live, Walkers have responded to the story, writing: “We love that everyone is in a pickle over the shape of Monster Munch.
+Back in 2017 Chronicle Live reported that Walkers had responded to the story, writing in a statement: “We love that everyone is in a pickle over the shape of Monster Munch.

 “They are one of Britain’s favourite snacks and whilst we think of them as monsters’ feet, we don’t want that to stop people from coming up with their own imaginative ideas.”

-Another did a bit of digging, finding them to be feet also:
+Another Twitter user did a bit of digging and had the crisps confirmed as feet too:

 Well there you have it folks, there feet just like we thought all along #monstermunch pic.twitter.com/Cg7XHCrzzc— Nathan Ogden (@boggyogden) January 13, 2017